Biomedical Equipment Technician - Middle East

 Caliburn International LLC is a leading provider of professional services and solutions to U.S. federal government agencies and commercial clients.
 We provide consulting, engineering, medical, and environmental services as well as large scale program management in support of our core markets of national defense, international diplomacy, and homeland security client readiness.
 Caliburn employs over 8,000 dedicated professionals deployed across five continents.

-Job Title: Biomedical Equipment Technician - Middle East
+Job Title: Biomedical Equipment Technician Deploying to Iraq

 Job Type: Full-time